 - Two letters of recommendation from persons who can appraise the academic potential of the applicant

-- Results of the TOEFL or IELTS if required (institution code = 2098).
+- Results of the TOEFL or IELTS if required (institution code = 2098) Field usually requires a minimum speaking TOEFL score of 24 and higher.
+Scores must be sent electronically (e-delivery) to the Cornell University Graduate Admissions, Caldwell Hall e-download account.
+E-delivery may also be referred to as an e-TRF by your test center.
 Please see the Graduate School’s English Language Proficiency Requirement page for more details.

-To receive full consideration for graduate assistantships or fellowships, complete applications must be submitted by December 15 for the subsequent fall term.
+To ensure your application receives full consideration please submit your completed application by December 15 for the subsequent fall term.

 Costs, Financial Aid, and Housing